replicatedhq/replicated-docs/docs/intro-replicated.md

 ### Admin Console

-The admin console is a graphical user interface that interacts with the app manager.
-Enterprise customers can use the admin console to configure, update, manage, backup and restore, and troubleshoot the application.
+The Replicated admin console is a graphical user interface that interacts with the app manager.
+Enterprise customers can use the admin console to manage, update, configure, monitor, backup and restore, and troubleshoot their application instance.

 The admin console is installed with the application by the app manager.